transtats/transtats-cli/README.md

 Commands:
-  coverage  Translation coverage as per graph rule. package   Translation status of a package. release   Translation status of a release branch. version   Display the current version.
+  coverage  Translation coverage as per graph rule. job       Runs a job and/or show the job log. package   Translation status of a package. release   Translation status of a release branch. version   Display the current version.